3D Anderson localization of light in disordered systems of dielectric particles: CST check for a sample with reduced dimensions

-Here we simulate short-pulse transmission by layers with reduced dimensions in order to study the transition to AL increasing the geometrical complexity through the layer thickness and the number of particles.
-In addition we do test simulations using the \textit{CST Microwave Studio} software package.
+Here we do test simulations using the \textit{CST Microwave Studio} software package.
 It is based on the Time Domain Finite Integration Technique, so, one can qualitatively benchmark our DGTD results with a different numerical method and a different electromagnetic solver.

-We take a cylindrically symmetric sample with $X_R=26$, $X_L = 12 $ and $\rho=0.44$ as a reference and consider reduced structures with thicknesses $X_L = 6$ and 3 and an elementary bi-layer structure.
-The refractive index is fixed at $n=3.0$.
-The results of the simulated transmission $T(t)$ for four layers are presented in Figure \ref{different_thickness}a.
-A bi-layer shows purely exponential decay even though a WG mode is excited.
-The case of $X_L = 3$ is equivalent to a doubling the thickness of the bi-layer sample.
-This appears to be enough to make the $T(t)$ curve non-exponential.
-In all four cases a WG mode is excited allowing us reaching times $t > 20 t_a$.
-Further thickness increasing leads to stronger deviations from exponent and more rapid reduction of the diffusion coefficient $D(t)$ (Figure \ref{different_thickness}b).
-However, only with $X_L = 12 $ we obtain a qualitative change at longer times and reach the $t^{-1}$ fit.